Lochnagar mine: 1 July

 The four mines at La Boisselle were detonated at 7:28 a.m. on 1 July 1916, the first day on the Somme.
 The explosion of the Lochnagar mine was initiated by Captain James Young of the 179th Tunnelling Company, who pressed the switches and observed that the firing had been successful.
 The two charges of the Lochnagar mine created a smooth-sided, flat-bottomed crater 220 ft in diameter excluding the lip and 450 ft across the full extent of the lip.
 It had obliterated between 300 and 400 ft of the German dug-outs, all said to have been full of German troops.
-The Lochnagar mine, along with Y Sap mine, was the largest mine ever detonated.
+The Lochnagar mine, along with Y Sap mine, was the largest mine ever detonated on the Western Front, though several mines on the Italian Front surpassed it in size.
 The sound of the blast was considered the loudest man-made noise in history up to that point, with reports suggesting it was heard in London.
 They would be surpassed a year later by the mines in the Battle of Messines.
 The Lochnagar mine lay on the sector assaulted by the Grimsby Chums, a Pals battalion (10th Battalion, The Lincolnshire Regiment).
 The infantry of the 34th Division, which was composed of Pals battalions from the English provinces, attacked the positions on either side of La Boisselle, of Reserve Infantry Regiment 110 (RIR 110) of the 28th Reserve Division, mainly recruited from Baden.

 When the main attack began at 7:30 a.m., the Grimsby Chums occupied the crater and began to fortify the eastern lip, which dominated the vicinity; the advance continued to the Grüne Stellung (Green [second] position), where it was stopped by the 4th Company, RIR 110, which then counter-attacked and forced the British back to the crater.
 During the day, German artillery fired into Sausage Valley and in the afternoon began systematically to shell areas and then fire bursts of machine-gun fire to catch anyone who moved.
 German artillery also began to bombard the crater, where wounded and stragglers sought shelter, particularly those from Sausage Valley to the south of the village.
 British artillery began to fire on the crater, which led to shell bursts on both slopes, leaving the men inside with nowhere to hide.
 A British aircraft flew low overhead and a soldier waved a dead man's shirt, at which the aeroplane flew away and the British shelling stopped.